Purpose

 Experimental

-Patients in Cohort A, Arm II receive nivolumab IV over 30 minutes and relatlimab IV over 30 minutes on day 1 of each cycle.
+Patients in Cohort B, Arm IV undergo ctDNA surveillance consisting of collection of tissue and blood during screening and collection of blood only on study and during follow up.
+Patients who convert to ctDNA(+) during surveillance then receive nivolumab IV over 30 minutes on day 1 of each cycle.
 Treatment repeats every 28 days for up to 12 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also undergo collection of tissue during screening and collection of blood throughout the trial.
-Patients also undergo CT or MRI scans throughout the trial.
+Patients also undergo CT or MRI and may undergo cystoscopy throughout the trial.

 • Procedure: Biospecimen Collection